 The last time I prepared to move, I was an eager, twenty-three-year-old with a station wagon’s worth of belongings.
-Two decades later, I need a large moving truck and a four-person crew.
+Two decades later, I need a moving truck and a three-person crew.

 Moving is tough.
 Gathering boxes, packing our belongings, and lugging heavy containers around the house is back-breaking work.

 As I yank piles of possessions out from every corner of my house, I stand in utter amazement at everything we’ve accumulated over the years.
 Despite convincing to stop buying stuff, there is still a sizeable mound looming in front of me.
 I consider myself a minimalist, but we still own more than we need.